 Unpasteurized, or raw apple cider vinegar is expensive, so making your own is very thrifty.
-A typical quart of organic, raw apple cider vinegar will run you just under $5 at most healthfood stores.
-You can make a whole gallon, four times that amount, yourself for about the same price or even less if you use apple scraps that you were going to throw out or compost anyway.
+A typical quart of organic, raw apple cider vinegar will run you $5 or more at most health food stores.
+You can make a whole gallon, four times that amount, yourself for about the same price or even less if you use apple scraps that you were going to throw out or use for composting anyway.

 Which Apples Make the Best Raw Apple Cider Vinegar?

-If you are new to the process, try these approximate ratios for your first batch or two and then change it up from there to your own personal liking:
+If homebrewing is new to you, try these approximate ratios for your first batch or two and then change it up from there to your own personal liking:

 - 50% sweet apples (Golden Delicious, Fuji (my fave), Gala, Red Delicious)